MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/recommendations.md

 title: Assigned Access recommendations
-description: Learn about the recommended kiosk and restricted useer experience configuration options. ms.topic: best-practice ms.date: 3/7/2024
+description: Learn about the recommended kiosk and restricted useer experience configuration options. ms.topic: best-practice ms.date: 03/11/2024
 ---

 # Assigned Access recommendations

-This article contains recommendations for devices configured with Assigned Access.
+This article contains recommendations for devices configured with Assigned Access and Shell Launcher.
+Most of the recommendations include both group policy (GPO) and configuration service provider (CSP) settings to help you configure your kiosk devices.

 ## Kiosk user account